 During pregnancy, your body experiences a lot of changes.
-Your hormones go wild, causing mood swings, fatigue, and the growth of unsightly hair on places that are supposed to be soft and smooth.
+Your hormones go wild, causing mood swings, fatigue, and the growth of unsightly hair in places that are supposed to be soft and smooth.
 Suddenly, "peach fuzz" becomes thick and coarse, and you are sprouting hairs faster than you can shave or pluck.

-While you may find it frustrating, it really is a normal part of pregnancy.
+While you may find it frustrating, it is a normal part of pregnancy.
 Hormone changes cause an increase in hair growth, and unfortunately, it usually appears in those places where it is least wanted - your face, abdomen, and even your breasts.

 3. Skin can become more sensitive during pregnancy, so you may be more likely to experience pain, redness, or irritation.

-4. The number of treatments required, and the length of time between re-treatments, depends on the duration of your hair's growth cycle.
-Since hormone changes associated with pregnancy can stimulate the maturation of dormant hair follicles, or shorten the growth cycle, some women find that re-growth appears much more quickly when they are pregnant.
+4. The number of treatments required and the length of time between re-treatments depends on the duration of your hair's growth cycle.
+Since hormone changes associated with pregnancy can stimulate the maturation of dormant hair follicles or shorten the growth cycle, some women find that re-growth appears much more quickly when they are pregnant.
 Since laser hair removal can be costly, why not wait until your hormones have returned to normal before undergoing treatment?

 5. Laser hair removal can be awkward and uncomfortable in the later stages of pregnancy, especially on sensitive breasts or the bikini area (which should be avoided anyway).
 Since it usually takes between 6-12 months to achieve complete results, you should consider the length of this commitment before beginning.
 Doctors do not know if the risk to the baby increases with the number of treatments, so it is best to wait and begin a program after delivery.

 6. Stopping treatment when you become pregnant will not hinder progress.
-If you have already started a series of treatments and then discover that you are pregnant, it is recommended that you postpone the rest of your sessions until post-delivery.
+If you have already started a series of treatments and then discover that you are pregnant, you recommend postponing the rest of your sessions until post-delivery.